 The race continued to gain notoriety and in 1989, the triathlon was televised on NBC for the first time, increasing its popularity as a bucket list race.
 This was also the last year the Alcatraz Triathlon Challenge took place on the original course.
 In 1993, the course was changed to better accommodate the needs of television by having the entire race take place in the city of San Francisco.
 The 20-mile bike course was reduced to 18 miles and changed to take racers through the Presidio, up and down the hilly streets of San Francisco and out to Golden Gate Park and back to Marina Green.

 The 18-mile run changed into an eight mile run along Crissy Field, under the Golden Gate Bridge past several city landmarks, down to Baker Beach and up the treacherous 400 step Infamous Sand Ladder.
 Since 1995, the Escape from Alcatraz Triathlon course has remained the same with the entire race, taking place in San Francisco.

-Several similar races have come and gone since the early 1980s, but in its 40th year, the Escape from Alcatraz Triathlon continues to grow and remain a bucket list race for triathletes from around the world.
+Several similar races have come and gone since the early 1980s, the Escape from Alcatraz Triathlon continues to grow and remain a bucket list race for triathletes from around the world.
 From Olympian Barb Linquist, Simon Lessing and six-time winner Andy Potts, to Ironman Champions Mirinda Carfrae, Chris McCormack and Michellie Jones, the world’s top triathletes have competed in this legendary race.
 Past winners include: